The Beauty of Wales

 Originally Wales and all of the United Kingdom was one vast forest.
 Then man cleared most of it for agriculture, later mining and steel came to South Wales creating a semi industrial landscape.
 Following the demise these industries over the last 20 years, this landscape has been reclaimed by nature, creating the green South Wales you saw on your weekend.

-The Aussie Nomad November 22, 2011 at 2:46 PM
+• THE AUSSIE NOMAD November 22, 2011 at 2:46 PM #

 Thanks for the quick history info John.
 Love love love hearing about how places have changed over time.

-The World Or Bust November 17, 2011 at 3:32 PM
+7. THE WORLD OR BUST November 17, 2011 at 3:32 PM #

 Looking at those pics makes me want to just put on a suit of armor and trot around on a trusty steed…

-Simon November 17, 2011 at 3:52 PM
+8. SIMON November 17, 2011 at 3:52 PM #

 The more I go to the UK, the more I realize how much there is to see.
 I have been thinking at Wales as a possible destination for hiking (I saw pictures from Pembrokeshire and fell in love) and hadn’t thought at his history and beautiful castles.